Case Closed season 2

-The second season of the Case Closed anime was directed by Kenji Kodama and produced by TMS Entertainment and Yomiuri Telecasting Corporation.
+The second season of the Case Closed anime was directed by Kenji Kodama and produced by TMS-Kyokuichi and Yomiuri Telecasting Corporation.
 The series is based on Gosho Aoyama's Case Closed manga series.
 In Japan, the series is titled Detective Conan (名探偵コナン, Meitantei Conan) but was changed due to legal issues with the title Detective Conan.
 The episodes' plot continues Jimmy Kudo's life as a young child named Conan Edogawa.
 The episodes features a temporary return of Jimmy Kudo.

-The season initially ran from August 19, 1996 through April 14, 1997 on Nippon Television Network System in Japan.
+The season initially ran from August 19, 1996, through April 14, 1997 on Nippon Television Network System in Japan.
 Episodes twenty-nine to fifty-four were later collected into seven DVD compilations by Shogakukan and were released on February 24, 2006.
 The season licensed and dubbed by Funimation Entertainment.
 Case Closed was aired on Cartoon Network's Adult Swim programming block and on Canada's YTV station.
 Case Closed aired until August 16, 2004, where it was dropped by Adult Swim due to low ratings.
 The English adaption was later collected and released on four DVD compilations.
 The English adaption of season two was later released in a DVD boxset by Funimation on September 30, 2008 containing episodes twenty-seven to fifty-two, twenty-six to fifty-one in the Japanese numbering.
 The season two DVD boxset Viridian edition is slated for release on September 15, 2009.

 The episodes use nine pieces of theme music: three opening themes and two closing themes in the Japanese episodes and one opening theme and ending theme in the English ones.
 The first Japanese opening theme is lit.
 "My Heart Pounds" (胸がドキドキ, "Mune ga Doki Doki") by The High-Lows to episode thirty.
 The second opening theme is "Feel Your Heart" by Velvet Garden until episode fifty-two.
 It is followed by lit.
 "Mystery" (謎, "Nazo") by Miho Komatsu.
 The first ending theme is lit.
 "Lovers of the Labyrinth" (迷宮のラヴァーズ, "Meikyū no Lovers") by Heath until episode fifty-one.
 The remaining episodes use the ending theme lit.
 "Romance of Light and Shadow" (光と影のロマン, "Hikari to Kage no Roman") by Keiko Utoko.
 The English opening theme is "Mune ga Doki Doki" with English lyrics and renamed "First New Century" by Carl Finch until episode fifty-four.
 It is followed by "Nazo" with English lyrics by Stephanie Nadolny for the rest of the episodes.
 The English ending theme is "Step by Step" with English lyrics by Carl Finch to episode fifty-two.
 It is later followed by "Hikari to Kage no Roman" with English lyrics also by Stephanie Nadolny.